yonkahlon/Zenject/README.md

     * Constructor injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
 You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
     * Finally, Constructor injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
 They can simply look at the parameter list of the constructor.

+## <a id="gotchas"></a>Gotchas / Miscellaneous Tips and Tricks

+* **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
+    * If you want to create a prefab yourself, you can use the provided zenject class GameObjectInstantiator, which will automatically fill in any fields that are marked with the [Inject] attribute.
+    * You can also use GameObjectFactory as suggested <a href="#game-object-factories">in this section</a>

+* **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
+    * Objects that are of type IInitializable are only initialized once, at startup.
+If you create an object through a factory, and it derives from IInitializable, the Initialize() method will not be called.
+You should use [PostInject] in this case.
+    * The same applies to ITickable and IDisposable.
+Deriving from these will do nothing unless they are part of the original object graph created at startup
+    * If you have dynamically created objects that have an Update() method, it is usually best to call Update() on those manually, and often there is a higher level manager-like class in which it makes to do this from.
+If however you prefer to use ITickable for dynamically objects you can declare a dependency to TickableManager and add/remove it explicitly as well.

+* **Using multiple constructors**
+    * Zenject does not support injecting into multiple constructors currently.
+You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.

+* **Injecting into MonoBehaviours**
+    * One issue that often arises when using Zenject is that a game object is instantiated dynamically, and then one of the monobehaviours on that game object attempts to use one of its injected field dependencies in its Start() or Awake() methods.
+Often in these cases the dependency will still be null, as if it was never injected.
+The issue here is that Zenject cannot fill in the dependencies until after the call to GameObject.Instantiate completes, and in most cases GameObject.Instantiate will call the Start() and Awake() methods.
+The solution is to use neither Start() or Awake() and instead define a new method and mark it with a [PostInject] attribute.
+This will guarantee that all dependencies have been resolved before executing the method.

+Please feel free to submit any other sources of confusion to svermeulen@modesttree.com and I will add it here.

 ## <a id="update--initialization-order"></a>Update / Initialization Order

 In many cases, especially for small projects, the order that classes update or initialize in does not matter.
 However, in larger projects update or initialization order can become an issue.
 This can especially be an issue in Unity, since it is often difficult to predict in what order the Start(), Awake(), or Update() methods will be called in.
 Unfortunately, Unity does not have an easy way to control this (besides in Edit -> Project Settings -> Script Execution Order, though that is pretty awkward to use)